Course Descriptions BSHRM

 Theory and application of management information systems.
 Planning, design, development, and implementation of and strategic issues in information systems.
 Learn about the World Wide Web, Internet, and knowledge-based systems.

 FN 310 — Fundamentals of Financial Management — 3 hours

 Introduction to the basic principles of financial management emphasizing quantitative and qualitative analysis of time value of money, stock and bond valuation, capital budgeting, risk/return analysis, cost of capital, capital structure, and cash flow analysis.

 MG 302 — Management Processes and Behavior — 3 hours

 Examine ethical decision-making processes, leadership, contemporary management issues, and communication within organizations.
 Learn about motivation, job attitudes, diversity, and performance evaluation.
 Ethics and civic responsibility are significant components of this course.

 MG 403 — Operations Management — 3 hours

 Operations management as related to manufacturing and non-manufacturing enterprises.
 Focus on forecasting, inventory theory, scheduling, production control, facility layout, job design, and supporting functions.

-MG 401 — Organizational Behavior and Decision Making — 3 hours
+MG 401 — Organizational Behavior — 3 hours

 Learn about theories of human motivation with applications, intra- and intergroup processes, and leadership theories with applications, organizational environment, and classical design theory.